jdh8/blueberry-precision/src/blue.md

 - Canapé does not occur between major suits.
 This helps choosing between major suit games.
 - Opener bids 1♦ with 14--15 points, 5=M, and 4+♦.

+## Lauria-like Gazzilli

+Another recurring pattern in this bidding system is a generalization of Lorenzo Lauria's Gazzilli.

+- Our last two bids are 1M-1NT or 1♥-1♠ (Kaplan interchange), a natural major suit followed by a suitless response.
+- Rebidding the major suit does not show extra length.
+It shows a predefined side suit instead (not necessarily clubs).
+- A low rebid (1NT or 2♣) becomes a relay:
+  - Extra length in the major suit is possible.
+  - Extra strength is possible.
+  - The relay can be non-forcing because many bids in this system are fairly limited.